Thutmose III: Family

 Thutmose III was the son of Thutmose II by a secondary wife, Iset (or Aset).
-His father's great royal wife was Queen Hatshepsut.
+His father's Great Royal Wife was Hatshepsut.
 Her daughter, Neferure, was Thutmose's half-sister.

 When Thutmose II died, Thutmose III was too young to rule.
-Hatshepsut became his regent, soon his co-regent, and shortly thereafter declared herself to be the pharaoh while never denying kingship to Thutmose III.
-Thutmosis III had little power over the empire while Hatshepsut exercised the formal titulary of kingship.
-Her rule was quite prosperous and marked by great advancements.
-When Thutmose III reached a suitable age and demonstrated the capability, she appointed him to head her armies.
+Hatshepsut became his regent and ultimately declared herself pharaoh, while never denying kingship to Thutmose III.
+As a result, Thutmose III was relegated to junior coregent (Horus), while Hatshepsut became senior coregent (Osiris).
+During his childhood, Hatshepsut ruled Egypt in practice and name, achieving prosperity and success.
+While Thutmose is depicted as the first on surviving monuments, both were assigned the usual royal names and insignia.

+When Thutmose III reached a suitable age and demonstrated his capacity, Hatshepsut appointed him to head her armies, and at her death in 1458, he was ready to rule.

-Some Egyptologists speculate that Thutmose married his half-sister, Neferure, but there is no conclusive evidence for this marriage.
-It has been suggested that Neferure, may have been the mother of Thutmose's firstborn son, Amenemhat.
-Alternatively, the Great Royal Wife Satiah is believed to have been the mother of Amenemhat.
+Some Egyptologists speculate that Thutmose married his half-sister, Neferure, but there is no conclusive evidence.
+Neferure may have been the mother of Thutmose's firstborn son, Amenemhat, or alternatively his mother might have been the Great Royal Wife Satiah.
 Amenemhat predeceased his father.

-Several other wives of Thutmose are attested to by surviving records.
-He is known to have at least three foreign wives, Menwi, Merti, and Menhet, who were buried together.
+Surviving records attest to several other wives of Thutmose.
+He is known to have at least three foreign wives, Menhet, Menwi and Merti, who were buried together.
 At least one other wife, Nebtu, is known from a pillar in Thutmose's tomb.
 Following the death of Satiah, a woman named Merytre-Hatshepsut became the Great Royal Wife.
-She was the mother of several of his children, including the future king Amenhotep II and another son, Menkheperre, and at least four daughters: Nebetiunet, Meryetamun (C), Meryetamun (D) and Iset.
+She was the mother of several of his children, including the future king Amenhotep II and another son, Menkheperre, and at least four daughters: Nebetiunet, Meritamen C and D and Iset.